Sports Scoreboard Tracker

 Worked Examples:

 Falcons lead Hawks 42-39 in Quarter 3 with 07:42 on the clock.
-The basketball preset uses a foul warning limit of 5, and Falcons already have 4 team fouls.
-Pressing Falcons foul moves the Falcons row in Foul Timeout Ledger to At or over the configured foul warning limit, and the summary line should warn the table before the next live ball.
+The basketball setup uses a foul warning limit of 5, and Falcons already have 4 team fouls.
+Pressing Falcons foul moves the Falcons row in Foul Timeout Ledger to At or over the configured foul warning limit, while the summary warns the scorer before the next live ball.

-If the timeout budget is 3 but Home timeouts left is set to 4, the Check scoreboard inputs alert should flag that the count is higher than the budget.
-Change the timeout count or budget before using the timeout buttons so the Foul Timeout Ledger status does not mislead the table.
+If Timeout budget is 3 and Home timeouts left is 4, Check scoreboard inputs warns that the timeout count is higher than the budget.
+Fix the count or the budget before using timeout buttons so Foul Timeout Ledger does not overstate the team's options.

 FAQ: